laravel/docs/upgrade.md

 > {tip} This change makes the Laravel cache system fully compliant with the [PSR-16 caching library standard](https://www.php-fig.org/psr/psr-16/).

+<a name="psr-16-conformity"></a>
+#### PSR-16 Conformity

+**Likelihood Of Impact: Medium**

+In addition to the return value changes from above, the TTL argument of the `put`, `putMany` and `add` method's of the `Illuminate\Cache\Repository` class was updated to conform better with the PSR-16 spec.
+The new behavior provides a default of `null` so a call without specifying a TTL will result in storing the cache item forever.
+Additionally, storing cache items with a TTL of 0 or lower will remove items from the cache.
+See [the related PR](https://github.com/laravel/framework/pull/27217) for more info.

+The `KeyWritten` event [was also updated](https://github.com/laravel/framework/pull/27265) with these changes.

 <a name="cache-lock-safety-improvements"></a>
 #### Lock Safety Improvements